 Preparing students to be servant-leaders in the church context is the primary focus of Great Lakes Christian College.
 While ministry continues to broaden and specialize, Great Lakes Christian College's commitment to training preachers is its primary focus, as it has been since the College's beginning in 1949.
-The Christian Ministries, Cross-Cultural Ministry, and Accelerated Preacher Training programs equip students to serve in preaching ministries whether in a local congregation or in an intercultural or international endeavor.
-In addition to the preaching ministry, Great Lakes Christian College has programs in Christian Education and Youth Ministry that equip the student to enter other areas of ministry within the church.
+The Christian Ministries major, Cross Cultural Ministry major, and the Pastoral Ministry Track of the Accelerated Ministries Program equip students to serve in preaching ministries whether in a local congregation or in an intercultural or international endeavor.
+In addition to the preaching ministry, Great Lakes Christian College has programs in Christian Education, Family Life Education, Worship Ministry, and Youth Ministry that equip the student to enter other areas of ministry within the church.